Times Of India

 For those who go ga-ga over radio, it’s time for Absolute ecstasy.
 Times Infotainment Media Ltd, a Times Group subsidiary, has announced the launch of a new music and entertainment brand, Absolute, which will replace its UK rock music station brand, Virgin Radio.

-week multi-platform campaign — the largest in commercial radio history — using the line, ‘Discover Real Music’.
+The new name will be marketed with an extensive 16-week multi-platform campaign — the largest in commercial radio history — using the line, ‘Discover Real Music’.
 Although the change will formally take effect on September 28, the period of cross-fade to Absolute Radio began at 7.45 am GMT on September 2 with a fresh line-up of presenters.

-in the 15-44 years age group in London, has over 5 million listeners in the UK and the rest of the world.
+The station, which has the largest reach in the 15-44 years age group in London, has over 5 million listeners in the UK and the rest of the world.
 It will also diversify into new areas like stand-alone branded properties, event ownership, TV and customer transactions like music subscriptions, downloads and ticketing.

-dio station in London.
+The station is the only rock format commercial FM radio station in London.
 It is also the only commercial music radio station that covers all UK in the AM format.
 The website www.virginradio.co.uk, acknowledged as the leading music radio station website in the world in the commercial sector, will also rebrand as www.absoluteradio.co.uk.
 Over 50% of its online visitors are outside the UK.

-Square.com blog and a new approach to playlist meetings with listeners and the music industry — will also be rolled out along with the multi-platform marketing campaign.
+Two key initiatives — the open www.oneGolden-Square.com blog and a new approach to playlist meetings with listeners and the music industry — will also be rolled out along with the multi-platform marketing campaign.

-strong rock music listener base through FM, AM, DAB in the UK and through the internet from across the world, positions us uniquely to develop a new-age, multi-platform Web 2.0 music and entertainment brand.’’
+Vineet Jain, managing director, The Times of India Group, on Tuesday said: ‘‘Rock music, internet and digital platforms cut across countries, cultures, and all age groups, especially the youth.
+Our existing strong rock music listener base through FM, AM, DAB in the UK and through the internet from across the world, positions us uniquely to develop a new-age, multi-platform Web 2.0 music and entertainment brand.’’
 Absolute delight for Radioheads

 New Delhi: The Times Group owns 32 radio stations in India and an Absolute Radio spokesperson said its international ambitions were focused on the North American and European markets.